vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 ### Phylogenetic signal content

-The alignments passing the two previous filters [Fig. 1](GET_PHYLOMARKERS_manual.md#brief-presentation-and-graphical-overview-of-the-pipeline) are subjected to **maximum likelihood (ML) tree searches** with **FastTree** or **IQ-TREE** (default) to infer the corresponding ML gene trees.
-Their **phylogenetic signal is computed from the Shimodaria-Hasegawa-like likelihood ratio test branch support values**, which vary between 0-1, as we have reported previously ([Vinuesa et al. 2008](http://aem.asm.org/content/74/22/6987.long)).
+The alignments passing the two previous filters **Fig. 1** are subjected to **maximum likelihood (ML) tree searches** with **FastTree** or **IQ-TREE** (default) to infer the corresponding ML gene trees.
+Their **phylogenetic signal is computed from the Shimodaria-Hasegawa-like likelihood ratio test branch support values**, which vary between 0-1, as reported previously ([Vinuesa et al. 2008](http://aem.asm.org/content/74/22/6987.long)).
 The support values of each internal branch or bipartition are parsed to compute the mean support value for each tree.
 **Alignments/Trees with a mean support value below a cutoff threshold are discarded**.

 ```